chain linked fence

 Sharp points, as the name suggests, have a pointed end that can easily pierce through materials, which makes installation quicker.
 Their penetrating capability is particularly useful in thick or layered materials where secure attachment is essential.
 This point type is often favored in more industrial or security-focused applications where the fastener needs to anchor firmly into tough materials.

-• Sharp points are better in high-security areas or where strong wind resistance is needed.
+• In areas where strong wind resistance is needed.

 Size

-Smaller sizes may be needed, especially in residential areas, to reduce aesthetic impact.
-However, your primary concerns should be material compatibility and load, as the entire purpose of a fence is to provide security.
+When selecting size, your primary concerns should be material compatibility and load, as the entire purpose of a fence is to provide security.
+Thicker materials require thicker fasteners (diameter should equal 1.5 times material thickness), and applications with high load requirements generally need larger fasteners.

 Buy high-quality chain link fasteners from King Steel Fasteners.
 We offer aluminum, stainless steel, and galvanized steel hog rings, C-rings, and easy twist ties in various sizes.
 Visit our website to browse our complete inventory.
 Please contact us today if you need help selecting the right fastener.